SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 #### Backup everything
 Please make a backup of your **database** and **web folder** too.
 Not only because it makes sense, but because you will need *both old and new dlls* during the upgrade, as you'll see below.

+> It is also necessary to make a backup because we will **empty the audit log table (_LogEntries_) in the database during the upgrade**.
+If you need previous audit information, you will be able to restore it from the old database later.

 #### Get the new libraries
 In a sensenet 6 environment you have an old web project with many *manually referenced* libraries.
 To have a clean slate, please do the following: